jcarley/cli/Docs.md

 Upgrading to the Catalyze CLI version 2.0.0 is easy!
 First, you need to uninstall the previous version of the CLI.
 This is most likely done through `pip uninstall catalyze`.
 Next you need to [download](https://github.com/catalyzeio/cli#downloads) the new version.
 Lastly, you need to [reassociate](#associate) all your environments.

+## <a id="autoupdate"></a> Automatic Updates

+Once downloaded, the CLI will automatically update itself when a new version becomes available.
+This ensures you are always running a compatible version of the Catalyze CLI.
+However you can always check out the latest releases on the [releases page](https://github.com/catalyzeio/cli/releases).

 ## <a id="supported-platforms"></a> Supported Platforms & Architectures

 Since version 2.0.0, the following platforms and architectures are supported by the Catalyze CLI.